 The ASR automatically switches on when the engine is started.
-If necessary, it may be turned on or off by briefly pushing the button on the centre console.
+If necessary, it may be turned on or off pushing the button on the centre console.

-When the ASR is switched off, the ROFF warning lamp will light up.
+When the ASR is switched off, the TOFF warning lamp will light up.
 The ASR should normally be left on.
-Only in exceptional circumstances, when the slipping of the wheels is required, it will be necessary to have it disconnected, for example.
+Only in exceptional circumstances, when the slipping of the wheels is required, should it be disconnected. for example

-- With compact temporary spare wheel. - · When using the snow chains. - When driving in deep snow or on loose surfaces - · When the vehicle is bogged-down, to free it by rocking.
+- With compact temporary spare wheel. - · When using the snow chains. - · When driving in deep snow or on loose surfaces - · When the vehicle is bogged-down, to free it by rocking.